 Understanding what the scholarship stands for allows you to tailor your personal statement effectively.
 Focus on:

-- Mission Statement of the Sponsoring Organization: Aligns your goals with theirs if possible.
+- Mission Statement of the Sponsoring Organization: Aligns your goals with theirs where possible.

-- Specific Criteria Listed for Eligibility: Ensures you meet all qualifications before spending time on an application that may not be suited to you.
+- Specific Criteria Listed for Eligibility: Ensures you meet all qualifications and allows you to address each criterion directly in your essay.

 This targeted research helps in aligning your personal statement more closely with what the committee values, enhancing its impact.